Skip to content

 Playday1

-Play is more than just a ‘nice to have’ but has fundamental impact on young children’s language development.
+Play is more than just a ‘nice to have’ but has a fundamental impact on young children’s language development.
 Every year on the first Wednesday in August we celebrate a national day for play.
 Playday brings together families and all those who work with children across the UK to build a culture of supporting play.

 A year-round approach to fostering the power of play will significantly boost children’s early language skills.
-Let’s hear from our Head of Early Years, Tracy Jackson OBE as she explains more about the importance of play, its correlation with improved literacy development and the role different forms of play can have to create lifelong, positive impact.
+Let’s hear from our Head of Early Years, Tracy Jackson OBE as she explains more about the importance of play, its correlation with improved literacy development and the role different forms of play can have to create a lifelong, positive impact.

 Play as a tool for learning and literacy